 In 2016 they moved to Holland, Michigan.
 They started a new adventure there by embarking on creating new arrangements for just eight bells, which they play together.
 Their repertoire of handbells for two extends across the entire spectrum of hymns, classical music, Christmas carols, and folk music.
 They continue to be surprised at just how many musical selections can be played using just eight notes.
 (5, 6)

 For those not familiar with the handbell playing technique known as four-in-hand ringing, in the above picture, each are holding two bells in each hand, and each bell is held perpendicular to the other in that hand.
 (Thus, four bells by one person.)
 Because the clapper in handbells only swings in a plane, by turning their wrist so only one of the two bells is swung in the plane of the bell's clapper, only that bell will ring.
 Thus, between the two of them, they can play eight individual notes as needed without putting down and picking up any of the other bells shown on the table in front of them.

-After moving to Holland, Michigan in 2016, Larry subsequently become a member of the Kalamazoo Ringers, where he enjoys being part of the bass section.
+After moving to Holland, Michigan in 2016, Larry subsequently became a member of the Kalamazoo Ringers, where he enjoys being part of the bass section.

 Larry and Carla are available to teach classes and workshops in various handbell techniques, and to perform their 8-bell arrangements for two-ringers at concerts, weddings, corporate events, memorial services, church services, and other events in Michigan and beyond.
 They may be reached via email at: Larry-and-Carla-eMail.

 * Information on this page was assembled from materials found on https://www.choraegus.com, in exchanges with Mr. Sue, searches of the internet, and is used with permission from Mr. Sue.

 2 Bass Ringer’s Notebook, Second Edition, 2017, https://www.choraegus.com/ring/bass-ringers-notebook/